 His current book project, Medical Regret without Remorse, traces the history of therapeutic reversals in surgical practice from the mid-20th century to the present.
 In this research, he seeks to illuminate bureaucratic and affective responses to medical harm and develop a new account of how affect plays a role both among patients, medical professionals, and public health officials in shaping the current regime of biomedicine.

 He received his Ph.D. in History of Science from Harvard University (2020), where he also earned a secondary field in Science, Technology, and Society.
 He completed a postdoctoral fellowship in Medical Humanities and Social Medicine at Johns Hopkins University.
-His work has received support from the E. J. Safra Center for Ethics at Harvard University, the National Science Foundation, and the Science History Institute (formerly Chemical Heritage Foundation).
+His work has received support from the National Science Foundation, the E. J. Safra Center for Ethics at Harvard University, and the Science History Institute (formerly Chemical Heritage Foundation).

 Before pursuing his doctoral studies, he worked for several years at The Hastings Center on interdisciplinary bioethics research and public outreach projects ranging from pandemic preparedness to the ethics of synthetic biology.